TrueSightDAO/market_research/CURSOR_AI_GUIDE.md

 - **Cause**: Google Sheets API limitation when updating data
 - **Solution**: Recreate data validation rules manually in Google Sheets
 - **Prevention**: Document your data validation rules for easy recreation

+### **"Caption doesn't follow RiseGuide format"**
+- **Cause**: Missing framework structure or irrelevant tips
+- **Solution**: Review and rewrite using Hook + Value (3 Quick Tips) + CTA structure
+- **Validation Checklist**:
+  - ✅ Has engaging hook related to the story?
+  - ✅ Has exactly 3 numbered tips (1️⃣ 2️⃣ 3️⃣)?
+  - ✅ Tips are relevant to the actual content shown?
+  - ✅ Has clear call-to-action for engagement?
+  - ✅ Authentic to sustainable cacao farming in Brazil?

 ## 💡 **Pro Tips**